libscie/business-plan/README.md

 When doing this, we must not be too invested in the specifics of the great ideas we have and remain aware of our own human biases.
 We must actively seek out collaboration and empower those interested in our work.
 We must be ready to admit our own mistakes and pivot when necessary.

 As our vision is quite broad, but our resources are limited, we will need to take a step-by-step approach to development.
-We will need to define our minimum viable product that will provide value, but more importantly, a big learning opportunity.
-We will need to set milestones to provide clear direction and focus.
+We set a minimum viable product that provides the base value, and start the co-design process with the community we're trying to serve.
+We  set up our MVPs and subsequent releases to be big learning opportunities.
+We set milestones to provide clear direction and focus.

 To ensure continuity of the project, we need to secure our funding and make sure our organisation isn't too reliant on specific individual workers.
 Along the way, we will need to verify whether our revenue models are working and will provide sufficient income to continue our work.
+We will provide public financials for community members to inspect and to keep ourselves accountable towards the community.